US STOCKS-Nasdaq ends sharply higher as Tesla soars on AI optimism

 Sept 11 (Reuters) - The Nasdaq closed sharply higher on Monday as Tesla surged on optimism around artificial intelligence and investors awaited inflation data due later this week.

-Other megacaps also rose, with Amazon AMZN.Oclimbing 3.5% and Microsoft MSFT.Oadding 1.1%.
+Other megacaps also rose, with Amazon AMZN.O and Microsoft MSFT.O making gains.

-Meta PlatformsMETA.Ojumped 3.25% after a report on Sunday said the social media platform was working on a new, more powerful AI system.
+Meta PlatformsMETA.O jumped after a report on Sunday said the social media platform was working on a new, more powerful AI system.

-Walt Disney DIS.Nadded 1.2% and Charter Communications CHTR.Orose 3.2% after they reached a dealfor Disney's programming, including ESPN, to return to the Spectrum cable service just hours ahead of the start of NFL "Monday Night Football."
+Walt Disney and Charter Communications rose after they reached a dealfor Disney's programming, including ESPN, to return to the Spectrum cable service just hours ahead of the start of NFL "Monday Night Football."

 Investors are looking to August consumer price index data due on Wednesday for clues about how close the Federal Reserve may be to ending its campaign of interest rate hikes.
 That will be followed by producer price data on Thursday.